Millennials are – or are about to become – parents. Actually, 9,000 per day if you’re keeping score at home.

 The price of parenting

-Next generation parents with children between the ages of 0-5 are spending about $10,000 a year (or 12% of their average household income) on regular child care alone.
-Combined with the fact that many Americans are devoting 30% of their income to keeping a roof over their heads, and that’s 42% of all money earned gone.
+Millennial parents are spending about $10,000 a year (or 12% of their average household income) on childcare alone.
+Combine that expense with the fact that Americans are devoting 30% of their income to housing.
+That’s 42% of all money earned gone.

-College savings, on the other hand, are a priority for just 13% of this group despite the fact that the average total cost of a four-year degree from a public school is anticipated to be more than $205,000 by 2030.
+Saving for college, on the other hand, is currently a priority for only 13% of this group.
+Keep in mind that the average cost of a four-year degree from a public school is expected to be more than $205,000 by 2030.

 Of course, the cost of parenting extends beyond just dollars.
 Moms and dads are sacrificing a tremendous amount of their time, too.
 In fact, today’s parents are getting less than an hour (55 minutes to be exact) to themselves per day.